-For 5 years, Bill served on the Executive Committee of the Louisville Area Chamber of Commerce (now “Greater Louisville, Inc.” or “GLI”) with specific responsibility for overseeing its land use, transportation, environmental and governmental affairs programs.
+For 5 years, Bill served as a volunteer Board Member and on the Executive Committee of the Louisville Area Chamber of Commerce (now Greater Louisville, Inc., aka GLI) with specific responsibility for overseeing its land use, transportation, environmental and governmental affairs programs.
 For a number of years, Bill also served on the Board of Directors of the Kentuckiana Regional Planning and Development Agency.